Study: Forested Watersheds Make More Fish Food

 How Terrestrial Debris Creates Food

 “When all this organic matter accumulates… it provides an energy source for many bacteria that live in the water,” Tanentzap said.
 “It gives them energy to metabolize.”
-Zooplankton eat the bacteria, which are then gobbled up by hungry fish.
-The researchers found that more organic debris means more bacteria, more zooplankton and bigger perch making forested watersheds important to the lake’s ecology.
+Essentially, the zooplankton eat the bacteria and are then eaten by hungry fish.
+The researchers found that more organic debris means more bacteria, more zooplankton and bigger perch thanks to a healthier food source.

 And bigger perch are better perch.
 “They’re going to survive winter better, they’re going to be able to escape predation, and those populations are going to be able to better reproduce,” Tanentzap said.

-The findings redefined the way scientists once understood zooplankton’s role in the food chain.
+Zooplankton have always been presumed to be important in terms of aquatic system health, but the results of the study affirm that they are critical chains in the ecological web.
 Algae were the only known food source for zooplankton until recently, but the new discovery reveals the importance of terrestrial nutrition in aquatic ecosystems.

 “It’s not necessarily that fish will starve without forests around them,” Tanentzap said.
 “What we’re showing here is that as you add extra food on top of that baseline level of nutrition, then it’s going to make individuals fatter and larger.”